 Contact Carrie Demers email@example.com for access to the recorded training sessions.

 Niminowaazmin is the Office of Indigenous Initiatives' year-end celebration for Biidaaban youth programs including Biidaaban Youth Group and Biidaaban Academic Support, honouring the successes of participating youth, their families, as well as our partners, tutors, student volunteers and employees.

 Niminowaazmin is an Ojibwe (Anishinaabe) word that means "we are celebrating".

-Activities include a luncheon, traditional teachings, cultural and artistic activities, a professional portrait booth, games, door prizes and giveaways.
+Virtual activities to include traditional teachings, cultural and artistic activities, games, and door prizes.